quicwg/base-drafts/draft-ietf-quic-transport.md

 All registrations made by Standards Track publications MUST be permanent.

-All registrations in this document are assigned a permanent status and list as contact the IETF (quic@ietf.org).
+All registrations in this document are assigned a permanent status and list a change controller of the IETF and a contact of the QUIC working group (quic@ietf.org).

 ## QUIC Transport Parameter Registry {#iana-transport-parameters}